 API integration platforms, however, now offer a third option.
 With just the click of a few buttons, you can create an API from an existing integration, saving you time and money while also finally fully leveraging your existing technology investments.

-You need an API integration platform to get value from existing and legacy data sources.
+4. You need it to get value from existing and legacy data sources.

 At many companies, especially older ones, data that is more than a year or even a few months old just ends up on a database somewhere.
 It’s “collecting dust,” remaining relatively dormant.
 Part of the reason older data often remains underutilized is because it can be difficult to access and subsequently integrated into current systems.